Blackfynn/blackfynn-matlab/docs/index.md

 ---
-title: "Getting started with the MATLAB Toolbox"
+title: "Installation of the Blackfynn toolbox"
 keywords: MATLAB Blackfynn
-tags: [getting_started,installation,setup]
 sidebar: matlab_docs_sidebar
 permalink: index.html
-summary: The MATLAB toolbox for Blackfynn allows users to programmatically interact with the Blackfynn platform from MATLAB.
-This page describes how to install the toolbox and how to configure it to connect to an account on the Blackfynn platform.
+summary: Installing the Blackfynn toolbox
 ---

 The MATLAB toolbox for Blackfynn allows users to programmatically interact with the Blackfynn platform from MATLAB.
+This page describes how to install the toolbox from a precompiled toolbox, or using the source-code that is available on [Github](https://github.com/Blackfynn/blackfynn-matlab).

 ## Installing the MATLAB Client